Haventec/authenticate-ui-sdk/authenticate-node-server/README.md

 # Haventec Authenticate sample server

-This is a sample node server to demonstrate how to communicate with the Haventec Authenticate server.
+This server is implemented in NodeJs, and is provided purley as a convenience for users wishing to evaluate the front-end reference application in a Javascript / NodeJs environment.

+Further, this implementation demonstrates the fundamentals of the services required to successfully orchestrate basic API calls to the Haventec Authenticate server in a variety of use case scenarios.

 This server is **NOT** intended to be used in a Production environment.
+It has not been implemented with security in mind.

 ### Prerequisites